Hypericum androsaemum ‘Glacier’

 Evergreen, Ground covers, Shrubs, Decorative fruit or berries

-All bear single flowers with prominent sunburst of stamens in center.
+All bear single flowers with a prominent sunburst of stamens in the center.
 Shallowly cup-shaped, five-petaled blooms range in color from creamy yellow to gold; flowers may be solitary or in clusters.
 Neat, fresh green foliage.
-Various species used for mass plantings, ground covers, informal hedges, borders.
+Various species are used for mass plantings, groundcovers, informal hedges, or borders.
 Grow especially well in mild, moist regions.

 A difficult-to-control rust is extensively infecting plantings (especially those of the species H. calycinum) in the Pacific Northwest.
 Remove and destroy blighted leaves and any leaf litter; avoid overhead watering of plants in the evening.Hypericum androsaemum

-Most gardeners grow this 3- to 4-ft. shrub for its wonderfully variegated leaves.
-They're variegated pink when new, then become green heavily splashed with white.
+Most gardeners grow this 3–4-ft. shrub for its wonderfully variegated leaves.
+They’re variegated pink when new, then become green heavily splashed with white.
 Yellow flowers and tiny, apple-like red berries also make it worthwhile.

 Grows to 4 ft. tall and 5 ft. wide in mildest climates; in cold areas, it acts more like a root-hardy ...

 This perennial is a hybrid between E. amygdaloides and E. characias.
 Usually misspel...

 Native to the Caucasus.
 These are classic rock garden and container plants, with 2–3-in. violet ...